rappen/Rappen.XTB.Helper/README.md

 * **Record** An object of type [`Entity`🔗](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.entity?WT.mc_id=BA-MVP-5002475) to bind.
 * **LogicalName** A string representing the `logicalname` of bound `Record`.
 If set in combination with `Id` the `Record` will be automatically retrieved by the component.
 * **Id** Guid of the `Record` to retrieve, must be used in combination with `LogicalName` when setting.
+* **ChangedColumns** A list of column names that have pending changes compared to the bound record.
+* **Item[columnname]** Indexer for columns on the bound record.
+Use this to set values, which will then be added to the `ChangedColumns` and used to create/update the record when calling `SaveChanges`.
+Use this to read column values programmatically, values returned will be the pending value if available, otherwise the original value from the bound record.
+All bound control writes to the indexer automatically as the user changes values.
 ### Methods
 * **SuspendLayout** Prevents refresh of data and metadata for bound controls until `ResumeLayout` is called.
 May be used when several properties shall be changed for the `XRMRecordHost` and its bound controls to prevent flickering and unnecessary calls to the backend.
 * **ResumeLayout** Resumes refresh of all bound controls after being suspended using `SuspendLayout`.
+* **SaveChanges** Saves the bound record to Dataverse.
+The change will only include the columns that are updated according to `ChangedColumns`.
+* **UndoChanges** Clears the list of pending changes and issues a Refresh to all bound controls to show the original values from the bound record.
+### Events
+* **ColumnValueChanged** Event invoked when the user updates the value in any bound control, or if a column value is updated through code by setting through the indexer.

 ---
 &nbsp;